san-git/COVID-19-Data-Analysis-and-Insights/README.md

 ## How To Interact With Your Project

-Fork the repository and contribute on other ideas to analyze for more ML use case around incident managent.
+Fork the repository and contribute on other ideas to analyze for more ML use case around COVID-19.

 ## Licensing, Authors, Acknowledgements